cartalyst/stripe/usage/subscriptions.md

 	->create();
 ```

-Subscribing a user to a plan and apply a coupon to this new subscription
+Subscribing an entity to a plan and apply a coupon to this new subscription

 ```php
 $token = Input::get('stripeToken');